 \section{Introduction}

-Computational workflows that run on distributed and parallel computing environments, such as Southern California Earthquake Center's (SCEC) Cybershake~\citep{callaghan2014} and LIGO's PyCBC~\citep{nitz2017}, have become an integral part of scientific, engineering, and data science research, enabling the simulation and modeling of complex otherwise impossible complex phenomena.
+Computational workflows that run on distributed and parallel computing environments, such as Southern California Earthquake Center's (SCEC) Cybershake~\citep{callaghan2014} and LIGO's PyCBC~\citep{pycbc-software}, have become an integral part of scientific, engineering, and data science research, enabling the simulation and modeling of complex otherwise impossible complex phenomena.
 However, in recent years, the scale and complexity of computational workflow systems have increased significantly.
 This increase has made these workflow applications prone to various types of hardware and software faults, including performance anomalies, crashes, and security breaches.
 These faults can cause significant disruptions to high-performance computing (HPC) applications, resulting in lost productivity, wasted resources, and potentially serious consequences for scientific discoveries.

-To address this challenge, anomaly detection has emerged as a promising approach for detecting and diagnosing faults in workflows.
+To address this challenge, anomaly detection has emerged as a promising approach for detecting and diagnosing workflow failures.
 Anomaly detection refers to the process of identifying patterns or behaviors that deviate significantly from expected~(or normal) behavior.
 Detection of anomalies enables system administrators and users to take proactive measures to prevent or mitigate the impact of faults, improving the overall reliability and efficiency of the workflow.
-In recent years, various research efforts have been devoted to developing and evaluating anomaly detection techniques for computational workflows.
-While anomaly detection in workflows is very desirable, key challenges still persist: (1) there is no template for determining the relevance of deviations in the workflow settings, (2) most of the time, the training data is comprised of several orders of magnitude more data points corresponding to the normal than the anomaly, and (3) more often than not, labeling the anomalies in workflows incurs of lot of time and effort.
+Recently, various research efforts have been devoted to developing and evaluating anomaly detection techniques for computational workflows.
+While anomaly detection in workflows is very desirable, key challenges still persist: (1) there is no template for determining the relevance of deviations in the workflow settings, (2) most of the time, the training data is comprised of several orders of magnitude more data points corresponding to the normal than the anomaly, and (3) more often than not, labeling the anomalies in workflows incurs of lots of time and effort.